Developer: NetherRealm Studios

 Marvel vs Capcom is considered the official fighting game among Marvel fans.
 What about DC comics?
 There really hasn’t been a full-on fighting game except for the lukewarm Mortal Kombat vs. DC Universe.
 It felt a bit stiff, Mortal Kombat fans felt the violence was too watered down, and it just lacked some polish.
 The MK team has come back, minus Mortal Kombat, and created a very solid full on DC fighting game.

 If you have played 2011’s Mortal Kombat reboot you will be very familiar with this game.
 The 2D fighting plane remains with interactive environments, special moves, and various other things.
 The game plays a lot like Mortal Kombat with several special moves and small combos at your disposable.
 You must combine all these to create larger combos, it’s tough and really takes some practice.
 Some characters are harder to play as than others, but they are all fun to play in their own way.
 The interactive environments are very neat and I hope more fighting games pick up on it.
-You can press R near different objects and some are for offense while others are defense.
+You can press R near different objects and some are on offense while others are defense.
 In Batman’s Bat Cave you can press a giant red button to ignite the Batmobile’s thrusters and burn your opponent.
 Some items can be picked up and thrown.
 Some levels have items at the very edges to help you escape and keep you from getting cornered.